Skip to content

 [...]2025-11-25T12:45:08.121Z <Engine:INFO> Resuming reaction Parking Area Light Off (re-lk5lrx5a) from step 3

-Keep going backwards to 12:45:00.100 and we find the Starting line for that Parking Area Light Off reaction.
+Keep working backwards to 12:45:00.100 and we find the Starting line for that Parking Area Light Off reaction.
 And continuing to look backwards for that same reaction ID, we eventually find the Enqueueing line for it (12:45:00.089).
 Usually these two lines are pretty close together, but it's not usual to have other things logged between.

 Now just looking backward line by line (not searching for any ID here), we soon find a Starting reaction Outdoor All Off line (12:45:00.088) very close to our Enqueueing line, indicating that Outdoor All Off launched the Parking Area Light Off reaction.